Students will be able to identify words with prefixes and determine their meaning.

 - Write this list of words on the board: refill, rewind, reenter, redo.
 Ask students to describe what they notice about these words.
 Students will most like say that words all begin with “re.”

 - Explain to students that a prefix is a group of letters that come before a root or base word.
-The prefix is a special group of letters because it can change the meaning of the root word and make an entirely new word.
+The prefix is a special group of letters because it changes the meaning of the root word and makes an entirely new word.

-- Emphasize that the root word is a word that is a word on its own.
+- Emphasize that the root word is a word on its own.
 A prefix is a group of letters and not a word that can stand on its own.